OregonStateMarsRover/RoverBeagleBone/README.md

 RoverBeagleBone
 ===============

-When pulling the repo to the BeagleBone, there is a set of things that must occur before a new BeagleBone will function properly.
+When pulling the repo to the BeagleBone, there is a set of things that\n must occur before a new BeagleBone will function properly.\n

-Initializations
+Initializations\n
-1) Update the OS on the BeagleBone to Ubuntu 12.04
+1) Update the OS on the BeagleBone to Ubuntu 12.04\n
-	a) Remove the SD card from BeagleBone and format it.
+	a) Remove the SD card from BeagleBone and format it.\n
-	b) Download the most recent copy of the 12.04 Ubuntu distro specifically built for BeagleBone.
-Most recent .tar.xz files can be found here: http://rcn-ee.net/deb/rootfs/precise/
+	b) Download the most recent copy of the 12.04 Ubuntu distro specifically\n built for BeagleBone.
+Most recent .tar.xz files can be found here:\n http://rcn-ee.net/deb/rootfs/precise/
 	c) Once you have downloaded the .tar.xz file, navigate to the directory that the file is in and unpack it using the following commands: